To go directly to Dynamic Discounts, Click Here!

 To add the Dynamic Discount to the order, click on the Dynamic Discounts button at the top.

-The menu buttons are hidden temporarily by the discounts panel, as shown below.
+The menu buttons are hidden temporarily by the discounts panel, as shown

-If the customer doesn't want all 5 toppings that is okay too!
+The basic example of a 5 topping pizza works as expected, reducing the price of the pizza to $13.99. | If the customer wants extra toppings it is no problem.
+Since the discount is set up with a Maximum Discount of $9.50, extra toppings are charged at the normal rate. | If the customer doesn't want all 5 toppings that is okay too!
 Our Target Price feature allows you to discount based on the coupon price.
-As you see here, the discount is simply less.
+As you see here, the discount is simply less. |

 A discount that involves multiple items works the same way.
 The only difference is that both items must be on the order before the discount appears as available.